Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

-In soft robotics, the PCS model has been proposed based on the Cosserat model \cite{Antman2005}.
-The PCS model divides a flexible rod or beam into a finite number of segments and assumes that the deformation is constant in each segment, allowing the calculation of flexible deformation with a lower computational cost than FEM.

-This study uses the PCS model to model the leaf-spring prosthesis as shown in Fig. \ref{fig:model} (d).
-The coordinate $s$ is defined as the center axis of the rod.
-The configuration curve of the rod can be represented by the following homogeneous transformation matrix $\bm{H}(s)$.
+Fig. \ref{fig:model} provides an overview of the subject and hybrid-link model, in which the PCS model \cite{renda2018} is used for modeling the prosthesis, as shown in Fig. \ref{fig:model} (d).
+The coordinate $s$ is defined along the center axis of the rod.
+The configuration curve of the rod can be represented by the homogeneous transformation matrix $\bm{H}(s) \in \rm{SE}(3)$.
+Using the spatial derivative of $\bm{H}(s)$, the deformation vector $\bm{\xi}(s) \in \mathbb{R}^6$ is defined as follows: